 Like other Thrice albums, To Be Everywhere Is to Be Nowhere

 finds the band writing about political and social issues.
-“Whistleblower” makes allusions to Daniel Snowden, the former CIA agent who leaked classified documents, and “Death From Above” makes references to drone warfare.
+“Whistleblower” makes allusions to Edward Snowden, the former CIA agent who leaked classified documents, and “Death From Above” makes references to drone warfare.

 “It’s definitely just the climate of 2015 when I was writing a lot of it,” says Kensrue when asked about the album’s themes.
 “In the process of writing it, I’m always a bit more aware or deeply looking into the things going on in the world around us because I do research if I’m writing about something that can be looked into.
 I like that aspect of writing where it forces me to engage more than I normally would.
 It’s a combination of a lot of heavy stuff going on in the world, and the music we write is generally kind of heavy."